strongbox/strongbox-docs/docs/developer-guide/metadata/maven-metadata.md

 that this is not always necessarily the highest available version.
-For example, if you have several active branches under version control from which you're deploying versions of the artifact (for example `1.2` and `2.0` branches from which you respectively release artifacts with versions `1.2.1`, `1.2.2`, etc. and `2.0.1`, `2.0.2`), you may have the case where an artifact from the `1.2` branch been deployed while at the same time there is also a `2.0.3` version as well.
+For example, if you have several active branches under version control from which you're deploying versions of the artifact (for example `1.2` and `2.0` branches from which you respectively release artifacts with versions `1.2.1`, `1.2.2`, etc. and `2.0.1`, `2.0.2`), you may have the case where an artifact from the `1.2` branch has been deployed while at the same time there is also a `2.0.3` version.
 Depending on the repository type, the `<latest/>` field may also be pointing to `SNAPSHOT` artifacts as well.

 ## What is the `release` field used for?